dafny-lang/dafny/docs/DafnyRef/Types.md

 ### 10.5.2.
 Sets
 There is no intrinsic order to the elements of a set.
-Nevertheless, we can extract an arbitrary element of a non-empty set, performing an iteration as follows:
+Nevertheless, we can extract an arbitrary element of a nonempty set, performing an iteration as follows:
 ```dafny
 // s is a set<int>